getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

 This has other benefits, too.
 For example, it would help improve the watchdog termination detection algorithm of the Cocoa SDK.

+## Idea 3: Educate Users <a name="idea-3"></a>

+Our users could have avoided the [incident mentioned above](#background) by using a staged rollout.
+While we can't expect all users to use a staged rollout, we could explain actions to increase stability in a section in our docs, helping our users to ship more confidently.
+We can explain how they can use Sentry in a staged rollout to identify other severe problems, including continuous crashes of any type.

+# FAQ

+**1. Why do we make the SDK init a NoOp and don't we try to detect which integration is causing the crash?**

+We want to keep the logic as simple as possible to reduce the risk of bugs, and it could be that we disable the wrong integration, which would cause more unnecessary crashes.

+**2. Why do we focus mostly on crashes during and after SDK init?**

+As described in the [motivation](#motivation), continuous SDK crashes during the app start are more critical because they cause the most friction by making the application unusable.

 # Drawbacks

 Why should we not do this?
 What are the drawbacks of this RFC or a particular option if